 The nature of eCommerce is such that it naturally lends itself to remote working.
 This enables eCommerce managers to look further afield when recruiting for their in-house agencies and drastically widens the possible pool of talent available by a global scale and greatly increases the chances of finding the perfect person for your project and can be a real asset if, like Farfetch and Gymshark, you have ambitions for international expansion and need understandings of different markets.

 Gymshark has recently taken on America, which requires expertise that may be hard to source in the West Midlands.
 However, by drawing on international talent they have been able to successfully enter this market and build in-house teams especially for the purpose but can still be managed from their HQ and allows them to stick to their local roots.
 In the case of END, specialised teams have enabled them to break into world famous international fashion markets, such as Milan.
 It is hard to imagine that any of these companies would have grown at the same rate if they were relying solely on using external digital agencies to manage the technical and marketing activities for their eCommerce stores.

-In-house agency teams avoid this by all being on the same page and having established channels of communication which ensure output is consistent and timely.
-This alone essentially guarantees a faster return on investment when compared with and puts business managers back in the driving seat.
+In-house agency teams are all on the same page and have established channels of communication which ensure output is consistent and timely.
+This alone essentially guarantees a faster return on investment and puts business managers back in the driving seat.
 By having total control of an in-house team, eCommerce managers are also able to control and quality check all output and replace any weak leaks that might be slowing progress.